UDM News Releases

 November 27, 2013

 The School of Architecture and the College of Engineering & Science at University of Detroit Mercy received grants totaling $2 million to support students through scholarships, paid internships (co-op) and fellowship positions.
 The gifts are from UDM alumnus Warren Loranger '51, the W.K.
-Kellogg Foundation and the Stange Charitable Trust.
+Kellogg Foundation and the Mary G. Stange Charitable Trust.

 MI-AHEC’s Southeast Regional Center and UDM School of Dentistry Offer Free Program to Address Shortage of Dentists in Michigan